indubitably-ai/indubitably-code/README.md

 When iterating on AWS calls, watch for model rate limits.
 The agent automatically backs off and retries up to five times on Anthropic 429 responses, but shortening prompts, lowering `--max-turns`, or pausing between retries will help avoid hitting your per-minute budget.

+### Optional dependencies
+- Playwright tooling (`playwright_mcp`) requires `uv add playwright` followed by `uv run playwright install` to provision browser binaries.
+- ASCII previews for Playwright screenshots require `uv add pillow`.
+Use both `return_screenshot_base64: true` and `ascii_preview: true` when you want the raw bytes and a terminal-friendly view in one call.

 For billing insights, stay conversational as well:
 ```text